-Participation in joint conferences with the vascular surgery department, urologic surgery department, and other referring physician groups is encouraged.
+Participation in joint conferences with vascular surgery, urologic surgery, and other referring physician groups is encouraged.
 Informative multidisciplinary clinical conferences in combination with medicine, surgery, pathology, and the various clinical subspecialties are available.

-Intellectual vibrancy and technological innovation are core values of the Department.
+Intellectual vibrancy and technological innovation are core values of the Radiology Department.